The #USvsHate Process

 More Details

-Invite students to create anti-hate messages in any media to complete any #USvsHate lesson, or to complete a series of lessons.
+Invite students to create anti-hate messages in any media to complete any #USvsHate lesson or related curriculum.
 Let them explore prior winners as they consider possible message forms!

 Here are a few things to remember as students make messages: